calvin-mar/csc362-proj-FALL25-PandZ/README.md

 To access the database through the PHP Application you will need to create a symbolic link for your system or virtual machine you are using to host the website.

+One last important installation note is that you need to install PHP dependencies through composer install.

 # Important steps for database interaction permissions

 1. Log in as root